eugenekoran/film-project/README.md

 Source of this image is [CLEVR dataset](http://cs.stanford.edu/people/jcjohns/clevr/).
 It is diagnostic dataset created to facilitate development of artificial intelligence systems that can reason and answer questions about visual data.
 It consists of 100.000 images with 10 questions attached to each image.
 Dataset built in a way that over 835.000 questions are unique.

-On images objects exist in 6 possible colors, 4 possible shapes and 2 materials: metal and rubber.
+In images objects exist in 6 possible colors, 4 possible shapes and 2 materials: metal and rubber.

 I was inspired by this research: